RasheedKibria/8-Bit-Processor-Design/README.md

 I am Rasheed Kibria.
 I am a graduate from Bangladesh University of Engineering and Technology (BUET).
-I have a great fascination in digital VLSI design and in FPGA prototyping.
+I have a great fascination in digital VLSI design and FPGA prototyping.

 I have done this project to implement the RTL version of the Simple-As-Possible-1 (SAP1) Computer Architecture.
 I have verified the funtionailty of my design in both Testbench simulation and in FPGA hardware.